-1 Name: College and Department: E-Mail Address: Campus P.O.
-Box: Graduate Student/Post-Doctoral Mentor (if applicable): (a upprouss).
-Name: College and Department: Traine. donege and Department.
+Name: College and Department: E-Mail Address: Campus P.O.
+Box: L Hall Hadi CSS.
+Gampus 1.0.
+Box.
+Graduate Student/Post-Doctoral Mentor (if applicable): Name: College and Department: Tunie.
+Gonege and Beparement.
 E-Mail Address: Campus P.O.
-Box: E-Mail Addi ess.
-Campus 1.0. box.
-Will the standard and standard to the same of souther lind and the lin Will the student's project involve export-controlled research?YesNo Will the student's research involve with an infectious agent or clinical samples?
+Box: Will the student's project involve export-controlled research?YesNo Will the student's research involve with an infectious agent or clinical complex?
+Will the student's research involve with an infectious agent or clinical samples?
 YesNo Will the student's research involve methods or procedures requiring specific safety training?
-YesNo If yes, describe specific training that the student will receive prior to performing these activities.
-What are your expectations for the student's attendance in this project (e.g., estimated hours/week in your laboratory, in seminars, group meetings, e myour mooratory, moonands, group moonage, every.
-I approve of the research description and gradit have submitted by the student and it are I approve of the research description and credit hours submitted by the student applicant.
+YesNo If yes, describe specific training that the student will receive prior to performing these activities. detivides.
+What are your expectations for the student's attendance in this project (e.g., estimated hours/week in your laboratory, in seminars, group meetings, etc.)?
+I approve of the research description and credit hours submitted by the student applicant.
 I have read the responsibilities of the research advisor (see next page) and agree to undertake these responsibilities.
 Faculty Advisor's Signature: I have read the responsibilities of the research advisor (see next page) and agree to undertake these responsibilities.
-Mentor's Signature:
+Mentor's Signature: responsibilities.
+Prenter o diffraction